Savannah, Georgia: Religion

 Before British colonization of the Americas and the founding of colonial Georgia, the coastal region's indigenous inhabitants practiced Native American religions.
 Since colonization, the city of Savannah and the surrounding area have remained predominantly Christian.
 However, a Jewish community has lived in Savannah since the colony's first year.
 Later, Gullah-Geechee culture and Hoodoo practices were also observed, often alongside Christianity.

 Founded in 1733, with the establishment of the Georgia colony, Christ Church is the longest continuous Christian congregation in Georgia.
 Early rectors include the Methodist evangelists John Wesley and George Whitefield.
 Christ Church continues as an active congregation located on its original site on Johnson Square.
 The Independent Presbyterian Church, which was founded in 1755, has represented the community's Presbyterian constituency.
 Other historically prominent churches have included: the First Bryan Baptist Church, an African American church that was organized by Andrew Bryan in 1788; First African Baptist Church; and St. Benedict the Moor Church, which was the first African American Catholic church in Georgia, and one of the oldest in the Southeast.

 The oldest standing house of worship is First Baptist Church (1833), located on Chippewa Square.
 Other historic houses of worship in Savannah include: the Roman Catholic Cathedral of St. John the Baptist, the Episcopal St. John's Church, and Temple Mickve Israel (the third-oldest synagogue in the U.S.).

-According to the Association of Religion Data Archives in 2020, the largest Christian group overall were Protestants within the Baptist tradition, served by the Southern Baptist Convention, National Baptist Convention, National Missionary Baptist Convention, and Progressive National Baptist Convention.
-Non-denominational Protestants represented the second-largest Christian group, including the Christian churches and Churches of Christ.
-Methodists were the third-largest, spread among the United Methodist Church and African Methodist Episcopal Church.
-The single second-largest Christian denomination was the Roman Catholic Church, served by the Diocese of Savannah.
+According to the Association of Religion Data Archives in 2020, the largest Christian group overall are Protestants within the Baptist tradition, served by the Southern Baptist Convention, National Baptist Convention, National Missionary Baptist Convention, and Progressive National Baptist Convention.
+Non-denominational Protestants represent the second-largest Christian group, including the Christian churches and Churches of Christ.
+Methodists are the third-largest, spread among the United Methodist Church and African Methodist Episcopal Church.
+The single second-largest Christian denomination is the Roman Catholic Church, served by the Diocese of Savannah.

-Among Savannah's non-Christian population, which forms a minority, Hinduism was the city's second-largest religion.
-Judaism was Savannah's third-largest, with a history dating back to 1733.
-Orthodox Judaism, Reform Judaism, and Conservative Judaism were the predominant Jewish traditions adhered to.
-Islam was the area's fourth-largest religion, followed by the Baha'i.
+Among Savannah's non-Christian population, which forms a minority, Hinduism is the city's second-largest religion.
+Judaism is Savannah's third-largest, with a history dating back to 1733.
+Orthodox Judaism, Reform Judaism, and Conservative Judaism are the predominant Jewish traditions adhered to.
+Islam is the area's fourth-largest religion, followed by the Baha'i.